-A search for kilns and brickworks was also conducted in places outside of Australia, and while this is not considered a comprehensive list, the following behive kilns were identified:83
+A search for kilns and brickworks was also conducted in places outside of Australia, and while this is not considered a comprehensive list, the following beehive kilns were identified:84

-- Archie Bray Foundation, Montata, US: historic group of beehive kilns restored and presented to the public as a tourism site connected to the ceramic industry. - Loton Reformatory, Virginia, US: historic beehive kiln that was part of a former prison complex. - Continental Clay Brick Plant, Virginia, US: beehive brick kiln, later used to dry sand. - Porth Wen Brickworks, Isle of Anglesey, UK: complex of beehive kilns from a former industrial site.
+- Archie Bray Foundation, Montata, US: historic group of beehive kilns restored and presented to the public as a tourism site connected to the ceramic industry. - Loton Reformatory, Virginia, US: historic beehive kiln that was part of a former prison complex. - Continental Clay Brick Plant, Virginia, US: beehive brick kiln, later used to dry sand.

-83 Google search, 22 May 2019
+84 Google search, 22 May 2019